floriann2/transform_harmony_objects/README.md

 ## Benefits

-Build artists won't have to manaully update/edit these properties through the nodes' layer attributes.
+Build artists won't have to manually update/edit these properties through the nodes' layer attributes.

 ## Software/Languages